 - cats NOT dogs will produce articles that only mention cats.
 Articles that mention cats and dogs will not be included.

-Established in 1966, Medline (Medical Literature, Analysis, and Retrieval System Online) is the US National Library of Medicine’s (NLM) bibliographic database.
-It contains over 23 million references to journal articles in clinical sciences and biomedical research and covers over 5600 journals.
+Established in 1966, MEDLINE (Medical Literature, Analysis, and Retrieval System Online) is the US National Library of Medicine’s (NLM) bibliographic database.
+It contains over 23 million references to journal articles in clinical sciences and biomedical research and covers over 5200 journals.

-Medline does not provide the full text of a journal article; in most cases an abstract is provided.
+MEDLINE does not always provide the full text of a journal article; in most cases an abstract is provided.
 If the journal can be accessed electronically there may be a hyperlink to the relevant website; some of these may be free or may be available via your organisation’s subscription.
-There is usually a lag-time between articles being published and being indexed in Medline.
+There is usually a lag-time between articles being published and being indexed in MEDLINE.